EdrawMax Diagram Software

 #3 Learn to Use Graphical Elements and Connecting Lines

-The connections between elements is a way for engineers to identify a particular pipe in a standardized way.
-And different color indicates different pipes to avoide confusion.
-Adding a single horizontal bar across any of the four graphical elements indicates the function resides in the primary location category.
-A double line indicates an auxiliary location, devices located behind a panel-board in some other inaccessible location are shown with a dashed horizontal line.
+The connections between elements help engineers identify a particular pipe in a standardized way.
+Different colors indicate different pipes to avoid confusion.
+Adding a single horizontal bar across any of the four graphical elements suggests that the function resides in the primary location category.
+A double line indicates an auxiliary location; devices behind a panel board in some other inaccessible location are shown with a dashed horizontal line.

 Piping and Connection Symbols

-The connection lines on a P&ID elaborate about the associations between instruments: how they connect to each other and the type of signal being transmitted.
-For example, a solid line signifies the connection is via pipes, while a dashed line indicates the electrical transmission.
-Knowing about the symbols is essential to understand the P&ID charts correctly.
-Here are the primary line types that are used to connect different devices/instruments.
+The connection lines on a P&ID elaborate on the associations between instruments: how they connect to each other and the type of signal being transmitted.
+For example, a solid line signifies the connection is via pipes, while a dashed line indicates electrical transmission.
+Knowing the symbols is essential to understanding the P&ID charts correctly.
+Here are the primary line types used to connect different devices/instruments.

 Major Process Piping Major Process Piping